devmrwor/react-hooks-props-basics/README.md

 - Use props to make reusable component templates
 - Understand how props are passed to a component

-## Overview

-We'll take the next step with React components and examine how they can be used as dynamic templates by using **props**.

 ## Introduction

+In this lesson, we'll learn how we can turn our React components into dynamic templates using **props**.
-As the building blocks of React applications, components are _dynamic_, in that they can describe a **template** of HTML and fill in variable data.
-This lesson builds a real example of a blogging application to illustrate dynamic components.

-We will use the following components:
+As the building blocks of React applications, components are _dynamic_, in that they can describe a **template** of HTML in which variable data can be populated.
+To illustrate dynamic components, we will build an example blogging application.
+Our application will include the following components:

 - `BlogContent` - contains the content of the blog post
 - `Comment` - contains one user's comment